Climate Survey

 Confidentiality and Data Interpretation

-(1) We separated these two surveys because some combinations of responses to the first one (that asks about identities) can make participants identifiable (e.g., if there is only one Black woman student in a department, her responses will be identifiable).
-We wanted students to be able to answer the second survey without being identifiable.
+(1) We separated these two surveys because some combinations of responses to the first one (that asks about identities) can make participants identifiable (e.g., if there is only one nonbinary parent in an organization, their responses will be identifiable).
+We wanted respondents to be able to answer the second survey without being identifiable.
 The downside of this approach is that you can't use responses to the identification questions to contextualize responses to the climate questions.

 (2) If you decide to ask identity and climate questions in separate surveys, like we did, it's essential to look at the actual frequencies of responses to the climate questions and not just the mean.
-For example, a highly positive mean response to an item asking how supportive the society is to members who identify as Black means something very different if everyone gives a high response vs. if most people give a high response and a small set of people give a very low response (because the latter may indicate that the relatively few Black members are having a very different experience from what the rest of the society imagines).
+For example, a highly positive mean response to an item asking how supportive the organization is to members who identify as Black means something very different if everyone gives a high response vs. if most people give a high response and a subset of people give a very low response (because the latter may indicate that the relatively few Black members are having a very different experience from what the rest of the organization imagines).

 (3) It's very important to be clear with respondents about who will see their data and how the data will be de-identified, and to follow through carefully on what is promised.
-For example, we decided that the DEI Chair would collect the data and then de-identify before sharing with anyone else, which means that she removed IP addresses (collected by Qualtrics) but also that she separated out the responses to different identity questions before sharing with the DEI committee (again, so that people's combination of responses couldn't identify them).
+For example, we decided that the DEI Chair would collect the data and then de-identify before sharing with anyone else, which means that she made sure that no identifying information like IP addresses were in the datafile before sharing it, but also that she separated out the responses to different identity questions before sharing with the DEI committee (again, so that people's combination of responses couldn't identify them).

 Identity and Climate Surveys